Gauerdia/Guwon-Ui-Son-Prototype/README.md

 smartphone emulator, at least with the version of the 20.
 August 2021, however it is very likely, that upcoming released do not support deprecated functions anymore.

-## Screenshot
+## Screenshots

-The Profile of the member            |  The upper part of the team page :-------------------------:|:-------------------------:
+The profile of the member            |  The upper part of the team page :-------------------------:|:-------------------------:
 <img src="https://github.com/Gauerdia/Guwon_App/blob/master/Readme_content/screennshot_profile.png?raw=true" width="300" height="580">  |  <img src="https://github.com/Gauerdia/Guwon_App/blob/master/Readme_content/screennshot_team.png?raw=true" width="300" height="580">
 The contact functionality